-When you think about doing a healthy lifestyle overhaul — simultaneously cleaning up your diet, exercising more and stressing less — it’s enough to send you running…right back to bed.
-That’s why it’s always best to start with small, manageable changes that can easily fit into your day.
-And we’re here to provide exactly that: 31 health hacks from experts in nutrition, fitness and mental health that offer a bite-size way to live smarter — without sacrifice.
-(Your time is precious, after all!)
+When you think about doing a healthy lifestyle overhaul — simultaneously cleaning up your diet, exercising more and stressing less — it’s enough to send you running… right back to bed.
+That’s why it’s always better to start with small, manageable changes that can easily fit into your day.
+And we’re here to provide exactly that: 31 health hacks from experts in nutrition, fitness and mental health that offer a bite-size way to live smarter.
+But that doesn’t mean these little tips won’t lead to big changes!
+Try incorporating one every day this month, then carry your favorites with you for a fitter-than-ever 2022.

 1. Do a kitchen clean-out.